bcgov/sso-docs/docs/advanced/custom-realms/introduction.md

 ### Configuration Principles

-- **Prefer out-of-the-box configuration** — rely on Keycloak's built-in capabilities wherever possible.
-Custom extensions (SPIs, custom authenticators, event listeners) are difficult to maintain, upgrade, and audit.
-Only introduce custom extensions if there is a clear, justified requirement that cannot be met otherwise.
 - **Minimise log retention** — Keycloak logs can contain sensitive user information.
 Ensure logs are either not stored, or stored only for the shortest period required and with appropriate access controls.
 - **Avoid realm-level shared resources** — do not use realm-level groups, roles, or other resources as a mechanism to share the realm across multiple application teams.
 This creates tight coupling between tenants and makes governance and troubleshooting significantly harder.
 Each application team should operate independently within its own client.